 Millions upon millions of people have read the book.
 The original print run sold out; German and French translations quickly followed.
 Today, it can be found in nearly 200 languages.
 Since the original publication, the book has never gone out of print.

 A sequel, Through the Looking Glass, was also a success.

 This makes the name vintage, literary – and whimsical, too.

-In the US, Theodore Roosevelt’s wife answered to the name.
-She was born in 1861, so it’s possible her parents took inspiration from the book.
+Born in 1861, Theodore Roosevelt’s wife was named Alice.
 The future president named his firstborn after his wife.
 When he took office, the seventeen year-old Alice Roosevelt became a celebrity.
 A fashion icon, the first daughter’s favorite shade of blue became known as “Alice blue.”
 Daring and unconventional, Miss Roosevelt was known as a nineteenth century wild child, partying, smoking cigarettes, gambling, and being seen in the company of men.

 She joined the US diplomatic mission to Japan and the East in 1905, and her 1906 wedding to Congressman Nicholas Longworth III served as the social event of the season.

 Suffragist Alice Paul was among the most influential of early activists for women’s rights.
 Born in 1885, she lived to see the Civil Rights Act passed in 1964.

 Alice B. Toklas left San Francisco for Paris in 1907, where she met Gertrude Stein.
 The couple hosted a famous salon.
 Stein’s best-selllng book is 1933’s The Autobiography of Alice B. Toklas.

 1880 marks the first year for which we have name popularity data in the US.
 At the time, the baby name Alice ranked in the Top Ten.